 Recently I finished my watercolor project called Aerial Encounters and finally published the first volume a day ago; just in case you missed it.
 Today I brought 3 new passengers with interesting and unique stories.
 I’m really not just looking for reactions, but also connections that the audience may experience while reading my perspective with each story.

 Does the project is going to keep growing?
 Of course, let’s see how well it takes its course.
-My main goal is to have diversity as well as exploring different themes and methods, I’m not fond on staying on just one place.
+My main goal is to have diversity as well as exploring different themes and methods, I’m not fond of staying in just one place.
 Nevertheless, I hope you enjoy your stay here and learn new things.
 So, let’s begin:

-At the age of 8 he lost both brothers each year.
+At the age of 8, he lost both brothers each year.
 The first one got killed on an ambush by drug dealers and the other on a car accident, both were underage.
-Consequently, his mother became overly protective of him while his father absences shined since the beginning.
-Eventually, he stumbled upon negative people who would misguide him, drugs and even robbery where part of his life.
+Consequently, his mother became overly protective of him while his father’s absences shined since the beginning.
+Eventually, he stumbled upon negative people who would misguide him, drugs and even robbery was part of his life.

 “Everything was happening so fast, my energy was draining and I kept asking myself if this is the life that what I really wanted”.

 Things changed for him when his daughter was born.
 “She taught me so much in such little time.
 I love her and wouldn’t let anything happen to her.”
 Ever since she came to his life, his father appeared and asked him if he could be part of his granddaughter’s life.
 He and his daughter were on vacation on P.R and went to visit some families, that’s where she met her grandfather.
 With such a request, he told his father that there was one condition in order to be able to see his granddaughter, to remain as a family and take care of each other.